SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Short Story Collection/Luca Story.md

 There's a new girl in the office.
 Luca likes her and catches her looking at him.
 She smiles and he decides that he will have her.
 They flirt and it becomes inevitable that they will have sex.
 Luca can't wait and orders her to the toilet.
 He locks the door and it rough with her.
 She submits and he hates it.
 Suddenly he feels disgusted by her.
 He is rough, calling her a slut and other things.
 He pulls down her knickers and starts to fuck her, then decides her cum is too good for her and comes in her knickers.
 He makes her wear them all day.

-- list of smut chapters
-- the romance of lust - create ideas list on obsidian spine emalis
 - Affiliate links
 - Create a persona for Sarah